erlaharishreddy/ansible_poc/README.md

 # ansible_poc

-This is a ansible poc
+This is a ansible poc for idm